Attendance

 Home Visits

 The school has a legal responsibility to account for every child.
-Therefore, if you have not let us know that your child is absent and we are unable to contact you, or if we have not seen your child for a period equal to 3 days or more, our staff or an attendance officer from Bradford Council, will conduct a home visit to check on the welfare of your child.
+Therefore, if you have not let us know that your child is absent and we are unable to contact you, or if we have not seen your child for a period equal to 3 days or more, our staff will conduct a home visit to check on the welfare of your child.
 If we’ve carried out 2 home visits and not seen your child, we will ask West Yorkshire police to carry out a welfare check.

 Reasonable Absences

-Many children lose days of learning through coughs, colds and temperatures.
+Many children lose days of learning through coughs, colds and temperatures (we advise buying a themometer to check temperatures as children often feel warm, but their temperature is not high).
 These are not considered reasonable absences by the school.
 The school is able to administer paracetamol to any children who have minor ailments such as these.

 If you are not sure whether your child should be in school or not on account of illness, then please speak to a member of the office team.